 The Ultimate Relocation Guide: Moving To A New City

-Moving to a new city, regardless of why, is a major life event.
+Moving to a new city, regardless of why is a major life event.
 Even when carefully planned and thoroughly researched, the most steel-nerved individual can become stressed and overwhelmed at the thought.

 If you are facing a move to a new city, or in the process of considering it, there are a handful of things you will want to consider.
 Below we will touch on a number of important aspects of moving and a few questions you will want to ask yourself.

-Chapter 1: Prepping To Move
+Chapter 1: Prepping to Move

 Decide on the city

 For most people, moving to a new city is something we do because we have to.
-Whether it be for a job, significant other or school, moving out of our comfort zone, i.e. where we currently are, is typically brought on by an outside force.
+Whether it be for a job, significant other, or school, moving out of our comfort zone, i.e. where we currently are, is typically brought on by an outside force.
 If that is the case, the decision of where is almost always made for you.

 If you are part of the second group - moving out of choice - then you will need to decide which city you want to go to.
 Many times, people decide to move out of their current city because they are unhappy with their lifestyle.
 Whether an unfulfilling job or relationship or just purely for a change of scenery, a new city can provide a fresh outlook on life.
-Maybe you have recently visited a new city such as Sedona, Arizona or Ocean City, Maryland and fell in love with the area, or are blindly taking a leap of faith and moving sight unseen.
+Maybe you have recently visited a new city such as Sedona, Arizona, or Ocean City, Maryland, and fell in love with the area, or are blindly taking a leap of faith and moving sight unseen.
 No matter your reasoning, choosing where you want to live will be step number one.

 Research the city

 Now that you have decided where you are moving to, it is a great idea to find out as much as you can about the area.
-Spend some time online reading about the city, things to do, popular neighborhoods, amenities offered and more.
+Spend some time online reading about the city, things to do, popular neighborhoods, amenities offered, and more.

-If you are moving a family, it would be prudent to find out information on schools, medical services, recreation facilities and community parks.
+If you are moving a family, it would be prudent to find out information on schools, medical services, recreation facilities, and community parks.
 Going alone?
 It would still be time well spent looking into entertainment, services, and overall livability.

 Take a look at what the locals have to say!
-No one knows a city like a lifelong resident.
+No one knows this city like a lifelong Reno resident.
 Reading local blogs, social media pages, columns and more will give you valuable insight into what it is truly like living in the city.
 Have questions of your own?
 There are many different forums online which allow you to post questions and receive responses.